(Rules A through C apply to the entire forum. The off-topic sections are generally exempt from rules D-H.)

 D.7.
 You must try to write in clear, concise language expressing on-topic points.
 Being coy, sarcastic, poetic or using too many metaphors is prohibited.
 See this post for more information or to ask questions about clarity.

 F. Formatting: Use the quote bbcode function to quote other users.
 Make sure to use two line breaks between paragraphs so there is a full line of blank space between the paragraphs.
 Do not put all of your posts in bold, italic, colored or underline print; those features are for emphasizing certain text.
 Do not write in poetry/verse format.
-Do not write in all capital letters or overuse capital letters in place of the bold bbcode.
+Do not write in all capital letters.
+Do not use capital letters for emphasis because that can imply yelling which is not allowed; instead use the bold or italic features for emphasis.
 Elaboration and questions about spelling, grammar and formatting rules

 G. Do not reply to rule-breaking posts.
 Do not tell others they are violating the forum rules and especially do not quote rule-breaking posts.
 Simply use the report button (the exclamation point on the upper-right-hand side of the post you wish to report) to report the post and then ignore the reported post until a moderator closes the report or deletes the reported post.